Daher Aerospace Takes Off with Tensor

 Daher operates several sites across the UK where Tensor Time and Attendance and Access Control Systems have been installed for many years.
 An internal IT audit, three years ago, revealed that Daher Aerospace needed to upgrade their existing Tensor hardware and software to maintain systems at optimum capacity.

-The upgrade happened in 2018.
-Tensor Operations and Systems engineers were in charge of the entire process, but Daher IT staff were closely involved.
+The upgrade happened with Tensor Operations and Systems engineers who were in charge of the entire process, but Daher IT staff were closely involved.
 Some small functionality issues during the upgrade were swiftly sorted out by Tensor staff.

 The HR manager, the assistant accountant and the Tensor contact Lisa, who is now the HR Officer, were given training in the administration of their new Tensor products.
 This training took place on their site.
 Lisa described the training as “Very straightforward, with a friendly and professional trainer.”